 For teachers and counselors, this module explores the lesson notebook and focuses on teaching the lessons, following through, and involving families.
 This module is 45–60 minutes in length.

-[View A Sample From Module 2] [LINK NEEDED]
+[View a sample from Module 2] [LINK NEEDED]

 More to Explore